e99 Online Shopping Mall

 Editorial Review

-Unamuno expressed the anguish of modern man in his passionate concept of the Tragic Sense of life, the continual struggle within the 'man of flesh and blood' between the dictates of reason and the demands of his own heart.
-This book is his acknowledged masterpiece. ...
+The acknowledged masterpiece of Unamuno expresses the anguish of modern man as he is caught up in the struggle between the dictates of reason and the demands of his own heart. ...
 Read more

 Customer Reviews (1)